jay6101/Invisible-Watermark-Removal/BeigeBox/StegaStamp/README.md

 ## License

-This code is provided for research purposes only.
+This code is provided for research and educational purposes only.
+This is an unofficial implementation based on the methodology described in the [original paper](https://arxiv.org/abs/2508.21072).